The Administrative Policies

 III.
 Break for Employees Needing to Express Breast Milk

 As set forth in the provisions of the 2010 Federal Healthcare Legislation, the University shall provide a reasonable break time for an employee to express milk for her nursing child for one year after the child's birth each time the employee has a need to express the milk.
 The University will provide a private place for such employees.
-Employees should contact the Office of Human Resource Management if assistance is needed in identifying a private place to express milk.
+Employees should contact the Office of Human Resources if assistance is needed in identifying a private place to express milk.

 Non-exempt, hourly paid employees shall be responsible for making up missed time.

 Duquesne University is required to comply with the federally mandated Affordable Care Act.
 One provision of the Act is to offer medical insurance and prescription drug coverage to employees who work an average of 30 hours or more a week.